 Just like the way you build a friendship from scratch.

-What will happen when you appear in other people’s searches?👀 People notice you, and it will definitely increase your lead generation and/or sales. 🤗
+What will happen when you appear in other people’s searches?👀 People notice you, which will definitely increase your lead generation and/or sales.

 It’s not that hard to get results from your marketing efforts, right?

-But you need to bear in mind that your connections are limited on LinkedIn.
+But you need to remember that your LinkedIn connections are limited.
 So you really need to choose wisely to have a strong and beneficial LinkedIn network.

-We talked about 1st degree connections and their benefits, but can the 3rd degrees make good and beneficial connections as well ⁉️
+We talked about 1st degree connections and their benefits, but can the 3rd degrees make excellent and beneficial connections as well ⁉️

 There are two types of 3rd degrees on LinkedIn.
 The ones who are connected to you through your 2nd degree connections and the ones who are totally out of your network.